piotrmurach/tty-option/README.md

 #### 2.5.2 convert

-You can convert any parameter argument to another type using the `convert` method with a predefined symbol or class name.
-For example, to convert an argument to integer you can do:
+Use the `convert` setting to transform any parameter argument to another type.

+The `convert` accepts a conversion name as a predefined symbol or class.

+For example, to convert an argument to an integer:

 ```ruby
 argument :foo do